phalcon/documentation/docs/application-micro.md

     bool $lazy
 ): CollectionInterface
 ```
-Sets if the main handler must be lazy loaded
+Sets if the main handler must be lazy-loaded

 ```php
 public function setPrefix(